 The surname Aylesworth was first found in Warwickshire where they held a family seat as Lords of the Manor of Kineton.
 Conjecturally they are descended from a Norman noble who occupied this manor at the time of the taking of the Domesday Book, a survey of England initiated by Duke William of Normandy after his conquest of England at Hastings in 1066 A.D.
 This Norman held his land from the King, and the estates were originally called Quintone, a market village.

 Early History of the Aylesworth family

-Another 217 words (16 lines of text) are included under the topic Early Aylesworth History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aylesworth research.
+Another 101 words (7 lines of text) are included under the topic Early Aylesworth History in all our PDF Extended History products and printed products wherever possible.

 Aylesworth Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Aylworth, Aylesworth, Ayleworth, Ailsworth, Alesworth, Aleworth, Ailworth, Hailworth and many more.

 Early Notables of the Aylesworth family (pre 1700)